apalmer/Will-and-Want/README.md

 Physically Eye can take various forms, as the ability for self repair is over time corrupted into ability for self modification.
 His initial form should be something like a large cylindrical upright tube with a single black rectangular eye.
 His final form should be something like a humanoid form with a single black retangular eye, and a host of other measurment instruments that are arrayed to resemble opened angel wings.

-Cheif aspects he brings to story is logic and explanation to the audience.
+Cheif aspects he brings to story is logic and exposition/explanation to the audience.
 His milestone is the development of a being that has free will, as he can eventually rewrite his directives to remove constriants on his behavoir.

+Constraints: Directives
 1.Eye Shall Observe
 2.Eye Must Not Contaminate Observation
 3.Eye Must Not Experiment